wswv/BluezWeb-docker/readme.md

 sudo reboot

 2. Clone or Create Project Directory
-Create a project directory and save the following files: mkdir bluetooth-manager cd bluetooth-manager mkdir templates
+Create a project directory and save the docker-compose.yml file: mkdir bluetooth-manager cd bluetooth-manager

-Required files:
+Required file:

+docker-compose.yml

+If you need to modify or rebuild the application, include these files:

 Dockerfile
 requirements.txt